anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.

 CA:
-: Certification authority, issues certificates.
+: Certification Authority, issues certificates.

 Commissioning tool:
-: Tool to interact with devices to provide configuration data
+: Tool to interact with devices to provide configuration data.

 CSR:
-: Certificate Signing Request
+: Certificate Signing Request.

 EE:
-: End entity
+: End Entity.

 endpoint:
-: Used in the context of this document similar to resources in CoAP {{RFC7252}} and also in HTTP {{RFC9110}}.
-Endpoints are accessible via .well-known URIs.
+: term equivalent to resource in HTTP {{RFC9110}} and CoAP {{RFC7252}}; not a device.

 mTLS:
-: Mutual authenticated Transport Layer Security.
+: mutual Transport Layer Security.

 on-site:
 : Describes a component or service or functionality available in the customer site/domain.